 If you’re looking for one of the best hotels near LAX, H Hotel Los Angeles is an excellent choice.
 It’s unique, close to the airport, and has a very comfortable modern feel.
 There are large hotels like the Hyatt Regency on one side and Sheraton on either side, which likely have multiple dining outlets and probably a bigger bar.

 One thing to note is that H Hotel Los Angeles is a four-star property.
 I see it noted as five stars on Facebook and elsewhere.
 If you go knowing it’s a cool, small LAX boutique hotel that’s a bit different from the other older corporate hotels in the area, you’ll be pleased but do not expect five-star service and amenities.

 We would stay there again.
-If you’ve stayed at H Hotel Los Angeles or any other hotel near LAX, we’d love your feedback.
+If you’ve stayed at H Hotel Los Angeles, Curio Collection by Hilton, or any other hotel near LAX, I’d love your feedback.